Ab initio benchmarks of neutrinoless double beta decay in light nuclei with a chiral Hamiltonian: Ab initio approaches

 for the GT part ($L=0$), and \beq h_{T}(\vec{q}^2) = \dfrac{2}{3} \dfrac{\vec{q}^2}{2m_p} g_A(\vec{q}^2)g_P(\vec{q}^2) -\dfrac{1}{3} \dfrac{\vec{q}^4}{4m^2_p} g^2_P(\vec{q}^2) + \dfrac{1}{3} \dfrac{\vec{q}^2}{4m^2_p} g^2_M(\vec{q}^2) \eeq for the tensor part ($L=2$).

-The above transition operator is \emph{essentially} \footnote{The value $g_A=1.254$, and $g_M(\vec{q}^2)=\kappa_1 g_V(\vec{q}^2)$ were used in Ref.~\cite{Simkovic99}.
-Besides, an additional factor $1-m^2_\pi/\Lambda^2_A$ was multiplied onto $g_P(\vec{q}^2)$.} the same as that in Ref.~\cite{Simkovic99} and consistent with the operator \cite{Cirigliano:2018PRC} derived from chiral EFT based on the light-Majorana neutrino-exchange mechanism, which was adopted in the recent \emph{ab initio} QMC calculation \cite{Pastore:2018}, except for their choice of $E_d=0$ in (\ref{operator}).
+The above transition operator is \emph{essentially} \footnote{The value $g_A(0)=1.254$, and $g_M(\vec{q}^2)=\kappa_1 g_V(\vec{q}^2)$ were used in Ref.~\cite{Simkovic99}.
+Besides, an additional factor $1-m^2_\pi/\Lambda^2_A$ was multiplied onto $g_P(\vec{q}^2)$.
+Different from Ref.\cite{Deppisch:2020ztt}, we didn't find any sign problem for the tensor terms.
+The change of the relative sign between Gamow-Teller ($L=0$) and tensor ($L=2$) terms in Ref. \cite{Simkovic99} must be due to the factor of $i^L$ in the plane wave expansion $e^{i \bm{q}\cdot \bm{r}_{12}}=4\pi\sum_{LM}i^L j_L(qr_{12})Y^\ast_{LM}(\hat{\bm{q}})Y_{LM}(\hat{\bm{r}}_{12})$, where $Y_{LM}$ is the spherical harmonics.} the same as that in Ref.~\cite{Simkovic99} and consistent with the operator \cite{Cirigliano:2018PRC} derived from chiral EFT based on the light-Majorana neutrino-exchange mechanism, which was adopted in the recent \emph{ab initio} QMC calculation \cite{Pastore:2018}, except for their choice of $E_d=0$ in (\ref{operator}).
 We neglect the newly discovered LO contact operator \cite{Cirigliano:2018}, the extra parts of N$^2$LO corrections \cite{Cirigliano:2018PRC} that cannot be absorbed into parametrizations of the single-nucleon form factors, and the two-body weak currents \cite{Menendez:2011,Wang2018} that appear at N$^3$LO in the chiral EFT.
 Even though our adopted transition operator is not derived consistently with the chiral interaction, it does not change the conclusions that we will draw from our benchmark calculations because the same strong and weak operators are used in all the many-body calculations.
 In addition, this facilitates a direct comparison with the results of Ref.~\cite{Novario2020}.